 For more information’s visit official website of Neuschwanstein.

 Overall, Neuschwanstein Castle is not just a popular tourist destination, it is also a striking appearance and picturesque location for adventure seekers like artists, filmmakers, and writers.
-Moreover, the castle attracts millions of visitors over a period of time and is one of the worth visiting landmarks in the entire Europe continents.
+However castle attracts millions of visitors over a period of time and is one of the worth visiting landmarks in the entire Europe continents.

 Hampi; A Living Heritage of Golden Era.